-Our group explores the mechanisms that underlie tissue patterning, self-organisation and functional maturation in two models of mesodermal organogenesis – the embryonic heart and the adipose organ.
-The embryonic heart, the first functional organ to form in humans, develops from patterned endocardial, myocardial and epicardial progenitors of the mesoderm germ layer.
-These organ precursors crosstalk and co-differentiate resulting in a rapid succession of self-organising events (Figure 1).
-Similarly, the adipose organ emerges as precursors of adipocytes, vasculature and peripheral nerves interact and co-develop into functionally distinct white and brown adipose tissues (Figure 2).
-Despite insights about mesoderm, cardiac and adipose development, it remains a major challenge to molecularly discern how signalling and gene expression translate into patterning, structural self-organisation and functional maturation of mesodermal organs.
+Our group explores the mechanisms underlying organogenesis, particularly the formation of the human heart.
+The embryonic heart, the first functional organ to form in humans, develops by patterning of endocardial, myocardial and epicardial progenitors from the mesoderm germ layer.
+These organ precursors crosstalk and co-specify resulting in a rapid succession of self-organising events.
+Despite our insights about mesoderm and cardiac development, it remains a major challenge to discern how signalling and gene expression translate into patterning, structural self-organisation and functional maturation of the heart.

-Pluripotent stem cell (PSC) differentiation and derivation of organoids have revolutionised human developmental biology and opened new avenues to regenerative medicine.
+Human pluripotent stem cell (hPSC) differentiation and derivation of organoids have revolutionised human developmental biology and opened new avenues to regenerative medicine.
 However, we are still far from mimicking the fascinating complexity of organogenesis, and we understand little of the molecular mechanisms that drive it.
-While hPSC can be readily differentiated into multiple cell types of an embryonic organ like the heart, the key self-organising processes of heart tube formation, looping, trabeculation, ballooning, septation and functional maturation remain elusive.
-Further challenges are in vitro vascularisation and innervation of organ-like structures, which are essential hallmarks of organogenesis and functionality, as typified by white and brown adipose tissues.
+While hPSC can be differentiated into multiple cardiac cell types, the key self-organising processes of heart tube formation, looping, trabeculation, ballooning, septation, valve development and functional maturation remain elusive.
+Further challenges comprise modelling heart-specific vascularisation, innervation and interactions with adipose tissue, which have a major impact on cardiac development, function and disease.

-Our guiding principle is that the only way to fully understand the molecular complexities of organogenesis in vivo is by recreating the steps of organ formation in vitro.
+Our guiding principle is that to understand the molecular control of organogenesis and pathogenesis in vivo, we must be able to recreate the key processes also in vitro.

-Our objective is to discover how signalling and gene expression drive patterning, self-organisation and functional maturation of mesodermal organ-like structures, and how mutations cause disorders of human organogenesis.
-To achieve these aims, we systematically apply principles of in vivo development and translate them in vitro.
+Our objective is to discover how signalling and gene expression drive patterning, self-organisation and functional maturation of cardiac structures, and how mutations cause disorders of cardiogenesis.
+To achieve these aims, we systematically apply principles of in vivodevelopment and translate them to in vitro models.

 Our lab philosophy is to tackle these challenges from multiple experimental and methodological angles.
-We combine 2D and 3D stem cell differentiation into multiple lineages (Figure 3, Movie), and perturbations by small molecules, CRISPR, shRNA and degrons, with quantitative imaging as well as with global epigenome, transcriptome and proteome analysis.
+We combine 2D and 3D stem cell differentiation into multiple lineages, and perturbations by small molecules, CRISPR, shRNA and degrons, with quantitative imaging, as well as with global epigenome, transcriptome and proteome analysis.